Season of mists and mellow fruitfulness in Heart of Hadrian’s Wall Country

 Fascinating walks meander around the old towns and villages.
 Look at the ‘Tyne’ to take in autumnal foliage, birds, insects which float on the river through Hexham and Corbridge.
 At Chollerford from the ‘new’ bridge the intriguing English Heritage Roman Chesters’ fort and bridge abutment can be espied.
 They are well worth paying a visit.

 Behold Hadrian’s Wall from the magnificent barbarian vantage point of Steel Rigg on the north side.
 Just further down the hill is the well-stocked Twice Brewed Inn, Northumberland National Park’s ‘The Sill’ with its abundant café and landscape exhibition.
-Slightly further down that same road is a short walk to Vindolanda’s Roman fort site and museum.
+Slightly further down that same road is a short walk to ’s Roman fort site and museum.